romaincapelle/OverVue/docs/vuejs-forms.md

 ### Trim the input

-Use .trim to preven user to input double or triple white space.
+Use .trim to prevent user to input double or triple white space.

 #### Input: